The Office of the Governor of Hawaii has directed donors to the Hawaii Community Foundation.

 Hawaii Earned Income Tax Credit (HI-EITC) #

-- Second, Hawaii taxpayers could claim the credit only after all of the state’s existing refundable credits have been applied.
+In addition, Hawaii taxpayers could only claim the credit only after all of the state’s existing refundable credits have been applied.

 Hawaii Temporary Assistance for Needy Families (TANF) #